dhanush2003sk/Protest_PlannerPal_Stagehand_Automation/README.md

 ### Run on Local

 To run on a local browser, add your API keys to .env and change `env: "LOCAL"` to `env: "BROWSERBASE"` in [stagehand.config.ts](stagehand.config.ts).

+### Particular Issue
+To run the particular issue, add the ticket number to 'TARGET_ISSUE_ID' in '.env' file (Ex: TARGET_ISSUE_ID=PLA-2609) Then run the target-issue.mjs file. (command to run: node target-issue.mjs)